deltachat/deltachat-pages/en/help.md

 and falls back to letting a background service run as good as possible.
-Fortunately, these un-Google devices are often more permissively, so that with the corresponding options enabled at "Settings / Notifications" even then you can get a reliable experience :)
+Fortunately, these un-Google devices are often more permissively, so that with the corresponding options enabled at "Settings / Notifications" you can get a reliable experience as well :)

 ### Does Delta Chat work with _my_ e-mail-provider?